jisellejones/PyBer_Analysis/README.md

 ## Overview

-We analyzed the 2019 ride share data to determine the weekly fares in different types of cities (rural, suburban, and urban).
-The purpose of this analysis is to help PyBer improve business decisions.
+PyBer is an imaginary ride share company.
+This analysis analyzed the 2019 ride share data to determine the weekly fares in different types of cities (rural, suburban, and urban).
+The purpose of this analysis was to help PyBer improve business decisions.

 ## Resources